DipakRai/java8lamdaexpressions/README.md

-Musings While Hopping Districts in Rajasthan For Assembly Elections Sample Java 8 programs from java brains video tutorial Java 8 Lambdas
+#Musings While Hopping Districts in Rajasthan For Assembly Elections
+#Java 8 Lambdas

     Java 8 Lambda expressions is pretty synonymous to creating Java Anonymous Inner Classes.
     But the similarity just ends there.
     A Lambda expression behaves as the implementation of the method in the interface Java compilers is doing a type inference with lambdas Java 8 onwards you can have methods implemented in the interfaces.
 Such interfaces are called functional interfaces.
 The prerequisites for an interface to qualify as a functional interface is:

     It can have as many concrete methods
     It can have one and only one abstract method